 - Too small to record – multiple states

-World Record Size: 2 lbs 4 oz, 14 inches from North Carolina
+World Record Size: 2 lbs 10 oz, from Georgia

 Redfin Pickerel only live up to seven years on average, and eight years at most.
 If you have a redfin pickerel that hits an actual pound you have a big one.

 This isn’t a fish that you are happy with as an angler if you get just one.
 Think of cooking them up in the same way as a bluegill fisherman or croppie fisherman.
 You want a bucket full of the small great tasting fish for any cookout later in the day!